RaiBP/stereo-finetuning/README.md

 `pip install -r <PROJECT_PATH>/requirements.txt`

-* Install necessary packages for OpenCV with
+* If using Linux, it may be neccesary to install some libraries OpenCV requires:

     * **Ubuntu:**  `apt-get install -y ffmpeg libsm6 libxext6`